Terrific Topwater Bass of Lake Onaping

 I’m betting a lot of you do enjoy the experience of catching those big brown bass, but can anyone argue the fact that catching smallmouth bass on topwater baits is not the most exciting way to fish for bass?
 Something about seeing the strike, seeing the fish, and watching the bass cartwheel and jump all the way back to the boat is as addictive as it gets for us.

-I was fortunate to have an opportunity this past summer to fish in another lake that I have never fished before in my life.
-A lake that has a reputation for both numbers and size of smallmouth bass.
+I was fortunate to have an opportunity this past summer to fish in another lake that I had never fished before in my life.
+A lake that has a reputation for both the numbers and size of smallmouth bass.
 That lake is Lake Onaping, located in Northeastern Ontario near a town called Cartier.

 onaping-lodge

 We planned our road trip with the nice folks at Lake Onaping Lodge, Jack and Sandy Element.
-Their lodge is located near Cartier just off Highway 144, an easy three-mile drive on a hard-top road.
+Their lodge is located near Cartier, just off Highway 144, an easy three-mile drive on a hard-top road.
 These folks offer a main lodge with five housekeeping cottages which sleep between two to 10 people and are equipped with three-piece bathrooms, kitchens and living areas, motel-style efficiency units equipped with all the same amenities as the cottages, and a marina with fuel, boat ramp, and a sandy beach.

 Then there are the three outpost camps located approximately 25, 33, and 41 miles from the main camp.
 These outposts are renowned locations for excellent fishing for walleye, smallmouth bass, and northern pike, and they’re very popular with groups of anglers looking to escape it all while still having the comforts of home via propane-powered systems.